 For the uninitiated cyber bullying is when one person harasses another person using technological means.
 This could be bullying via facebook, text messaging, twitter, myspace, friendster, google plus (lol), email or a variety of other ways.
 People use technology to hurt other people.
 Now this may not seem like a big deal to you and you might think that cyber bullying is a joke, but I assure you it is all too real.
 I mean, have you seen that Friday Night Lights with Lyla Garrity's slam page?
 That was some scary stuff.
 She seemed genuinely upset and she isn't even that good of an actor.

 Normally this type of thing only takes places among middle and high school students and we can ignore it like all the other stupid stuff kids do, but recently it has seeped into a part of my life that I simply won't stand for: people started cyber bullying John Axford.
-Continue reading »
+Read the rest of this entry »